sIncerass/ELSA/README.md

 @inproceedings{chenshen2019,
-  title={Emoji-powered representation learning for cross-lingual sentiment classification}, author={Zhenpeng Chen and Sheng Shen and Ziniu Hu and Xuan Lu and Qiaozhu Mei and Xuanzhe Liu}, booktitle={Proceedings of the 2019 World Wide Web Conference on World Wide Web, {WWW} 2019}, year={2019}
+  title={Emoji-powered representation learning for cross-lingual sentiment classification}, author={Zhenpeng Chen and Sheng Shen and Ziniu Hu and Xuan Lu and Qiaozhu Mei and Xuanzhe Liu}, booktitle={Proceedings of the 2019 World Wide Web Conference}, year={2019}
 }
 ```